wasmerio/wasmer/lib/engine-native/README.md

-After the compiler generates the machine code for the functions, the Native Engine generates a shared object file and links it via `dlsym` so it can be usable by the `wasmer` api.
+After the compiler generates the machine code for the functions, the Native Engine generates a shared object file and links it via `dlsym` so it can be usable by the `wasmer` API.

 This allows Wasmer to achieve *blazing fast* native startup times.